 The shift from an entity that supported violence in Kashmir and India in general into a ubiquitous pro-State entity hints at JuD's likely new trajectory of Islamic nationalism, fueled by the legitimacy of its jihadi roots.
-With highly motivated, trained, and fanatically committed cadres, JuD could find success in national politics or as a significant lobby.
-These many developments underscore JuD's apparent move into the mainstream, but also raise concerns about the direction of politics in Pakistan.
+With highly motivated, trained, and committed cadres, JuD could find success in national politics or as a significant lobby.
+These many developments apparent move into the mainstream, but also raise concerns about the direction of politics in Pakistan.